1989 NBA Finals: Television coverage

+International

 Aftermath

-With the Michigan Wolverines winning the 1989 NCAA Basketball championship two months prior, the Metro Detroit area was home to a National Champion and NBA champion in the same season or calendar year, a similar distinction would occur once more in 1997, when the Detroit Red Wings and Michigan Wolverines won the Stanley Cup and the College Football National Championship respectively.

-The Pistons would repeat as champions in 1990.
-The Pistons won 59 games that season, then defeated the Indiana Pacers (3-0), New York Knicks (4-1) and Chicago Bulls (4-3) in the first three rounds, before overcoming the Portland Trail Blazers 4–1 in the Finals.
+The Pistons would repeat as champions in the next year, knocking off the Clyde Drexler-led Portland Trail Blazers in five games.

-The Lakers earned the league's best record with a 63–19 record in the 1989–90 NBA season, despite losing Kareem Abdul-Jabbar to retirement.
-However the Lakers fell to the Phoenix Suns 4–1 in the Western Conference Semifinals, after which head coach Pat Riley resigned.
-The Lakers did make it back to the finals in 1991 but fell to the Bulls in five games.
+This was Pat Riley’s last Finals appearance as the Lakers’ head coach.
+The next season, he resigned and became, after a brief stint as a broadcaster with NBC, the head coach of the New York Knicks from 1992 to 1995.
+The Lakers did make it back to the finals in 1991 in spite of Riley’s absence, but fell to Michael Jordan and his Chicago Bulls in five games, becoming the first victim of the first Bulls’ three-peat from 1991 to 1993.

+A decade later, Dennis Rodman and John Salley would late play for the Lakers.
+Salley won a championship during the last year of his career with the Lakers in 2000.

-The Pistons and Lakers met again in the 2004 NBA Finals.
+The Pistons and Lakers met one more time in the 2004 NBA Finals.
 Much had changed since they last met, but they still took on the personalities of their respective teams: the more physical, defensive Pistons against the finesse, offensively-minded Lakers.
 In the rematch, the underdog Pistons, led by Ben Wallace, Chauncey Billups, Richard Hamilton, Rasheed Wallace and Tayshaun Prince, and coached by Larry Brown, upset the star-studded future Hall-of-Fame Lakers team of Kobe Bryant, Shaquille O'Neal, Karl Malone and Gary Payton, and coached by Phil Jackson, in five games.

-Two-time NBA All-Star Isaiah Thomas was named after Isiah Thomas as a consequence of this series.
-The former Thomas' father, a lifelong Lakers fan, bet his son's name on his team winning the series.
+This was the first NBA Finals to feature special on-court decals made for the event.
+These were placed within the center court of each participating team's home arenas.
+The NBA continued to place these decals until 2014.